karlgodtliebsen/ai-playground/README.md

 The purpose of this repository is to provide a playground for learning about using AI API, specifically OpenAI and other language models, using dotnet.
 It aims to demonstrate how to integrate and use AI products together with dotnet technologies.

 ### OpenAI:
-A dotnet Web API 'OpenAI.Client' with a Test project and a WPF application that shows how to use it.
+A dotnet Client 'OpenAI.Client' with a Test project and a WPF application that shows how to use it.

 ### Llamasharp:
 A dotnet Web API 'LLamaSharpApp.WebAPI' with a Test project that show how to use it.
 This project could be a candidate for a missing feature at Llamasharp.